• Skip to primary navigation

 When it does finally hit, you can be certain I am out running around with one of my cameras.

 I’d say my favorite spot to capture fall leaves in Richmond is on Monument Ave.
 I feel like that defines Richmond in the fall.
-And if the leaves are still there during the Richmond Marathon so it makes for an awesome racing experience as well.
+And if the leaves are still there during the Richmond Marathon, it also makes for an awesome racing experience.

-What’s your favorite neighborhood to explore and take pictures?
+What’s your favorite neighborhood to explore and take pictures of?

 So I think the Museum District takes the cake.
 Don’t get me wrong I love exploring down by the river and getting epic cityscape/landscape photos.
 I also enjoy focusing on fine details.
-Capturing scenes or items that you may walk by without thinking twice about it.
+Capturing scenes or items you may walk by without thinking twice about.

-Whether it’s the lighting in an alleyway or the way wet brick looks after a storm.
+Whether it’s the lighting in an alleyway or how wet brick looks after a storm.
 Museum District helps me cure that itch.
 It also looks really well covered in snow!

-If I get out early enough to get the neighborhood before sunrise, I normally find myself at the VMFA watching the actual sunrise.
-That multi-use spot up top the hill with those fountains and little tables.
+If I get out early enough to get to the neighborhood before sunrise, I normally find myself at the VMFA watching the actual sunrise.
+That multi-use spot up the top of the hill with those fountains and little tables.
 Yeah, you know what I’m talking about.
-Thats the spot.
+That’s the spot.

-After stopping by the VMFA I may venture into The Fan for a few pics but don’t spend as much time there.
+After stopping by the VMFA, I may venture into The Fan for a few pics, but I don’t spend as much time there.

 If you’re out and about in Scott’s Addition or the Museum District, keep an eye out for my sticker.
 That thing is all over the place there.